IBM/ce-cns/documentation/app-id-optional.md

 ---

-> Congratulations, you have successfully completed this optional hands-on lab tasks for `Authentication and Authorization with Keycloak and Quarkus` section of the workshop.
+> Congratulations, you have successfully completed this optional hands-on lab tasks for `Run the example application with App ID` section of the workshop.
 Awesome :star: